amirmasoudabdol/Bilbo/docs/design.md

   <img src="../figures/experiment-stack.png" width="300" align="right">
 </picture>

 As mentioned, an Experiment object acts as an umbrella for everything related to an actual experiment.
-This includes metadata (a.k.a ExperimentSetup), raw data, method/model for generating the data, e.g., [Linear Model](/data-strategies.md#linear-model), methods of testing the hypothesis, and calculating the effect.
-The Researcher object has complete control over every aspect of an Experiment **with one exception**: it can only read and not change the ExperimentSetup object.
+This includes metadata (a.k.a Experiment Setup), raw data, method/model for generating the data, e.g., [Linear Model](/data-strategies.md#linear-model), methods of testing the hypothesis, and calculating the effect.
+The Researcher object has complete control over every aspect of an Experiment **with one exception**: it can only read and not change the Experiment Setup object.
 This is an important factor when later on we discuss the concept of pre-registration.

 The main components of the Experiment are: